Find Trade Colleges

 Industrial Production Tech majors at Penn College take out an average of $25,325 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $604.

 Out of the 10 schools in the Middle Atlantic Region that were part of this year’s ranking, Farmingdale State College landed the # 2 spot on the list.
-Located in the suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public school with a medium-sized student population.
+Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public college with a moderately-sized student population.

 Industrial Production Tech majors at SUNY College of Technology at Farmingdale take out an average of $20,380 in student loans while working on their Bachelor's Degree.